cdepage/zerodep/packages/is/is/README.md

 npm install @zerodep/is
 ```

+Of course, you may use `yarn`, `pnpm`, or the package manager of your choice.
+Only `npm` examples are shown for brevity.

 ### Browser Direct

 If you are using the script directly in a browser via a `<script>` tag or importing it into your own scripts, these are the instructions for you.
 We support both ESM and UMD formats.